Abandoned & Little-Known Airfields:

 described Sam Houston as having a 3,200' unpaved runway.

-Sam Houston Airport was also (briefly) the site of an aircraft manufacturer.
+Sam Houston Airport was (briefly) the site of an aircraft manufacturer.

 After the end of the Second World War, former Boeing employee Ben Anderson & his brother-in-law Marvin Greenwood